johwiltb/Crawler/WebCrawler/src/README.txt

 Naive String matching - Obvious brute-force matching LCS - Matches at a floor of 60% on whole characters Rabin-Karp - Uses Las Vegas method, for exact accuracy to hopeful speed

+**CURRENTLY WORKING AS FOLLOWS**
+- Only DLS searching
+- LCS, Naive String, and Rabin-Karp

 JRE -> JavaSE-1.7
 IDE -> Eclipse Kepler